 ** BTW, when I made the roller bottles for this experiment, each one had the same amount of carrier oil, and the same # of drops of the essential oil — to keep things as fair as possible.

-Ways to use essential oils for muscle soreness
+Different ways to use essential oils for muscle soreness

-- Roll-on before/after workouts
+- Roll-on before/after an intense workout

-- Dilute them and use them with massage
+- Dilute them and use them with massage therapy

 - Infuse them (check to make sure they are safe to infuse before doing that)